Vertu Motors (VTU) H2 2026 earnings summary

 H2 2026 earnings summary

-Revenue increased to £4.83bn for FY26, up from £4.76bn in FY25, driven by acquisitions and start-ups, despite a small decline in core revenues.
+Delivered resilient performance with revenue increasing to £4.83bn for FY26, driven by acquisitions and start-ups, despite sector headwinds and a small decline in core revenues.

-Adjusted profit before tax fell to £24.5m from £29.3m year-over-year, impacted by sector headwinds and a cyber-attack at JLR, partially offset by insurance proceeds.
+Adjusted profit before tax fell to £24.5m from £29.3m, impacted by sector headwinds and a major cyberattack at JLR, partially offset by insurance proceeds.

-Strong aftersales performance contributed 46% of gross profit, with record labour sales and resilient service contract base.
+Strong aftersales business contributed 46% of gross profit, with record labour sales and resilient service contract base, underpinned by digitalization initiatives.

 Financial highlights